 While it can seem that doing your own marketing in-house, without experienced marketers, is a cost-saving, it can sometimes cost your business more than you realise.
 I’d always urge you to calculate that cost and then decide if it is worth it.
 If it isn’t worth it: change it.
 Quickly.
 Before your business pays the ultimate price for it.

-Kara is a Chartered Marketer and an Accredited Watertight Marketing Consultant who believes that marketing should be used in a structured, organised way to help organisations achieve the success they want.
+Kara Stanford, KMS Marketing, Hampshire, is a Chartered Marketer and an Watertight Marketing Accredited Consultant who uses marketing to help businesses and organisations grow.